mrishu/mtech-dissertation/chapter/8-restricted_ground_truth.typ

   caption: [Average Correlations for IEQ0 and IEQ0Restricted (using `n2_similarity`)]
 )

 *Conclusion*: We see that this doesn't result in improvement in the correlations.
-This is counter-intuitive because we expected that the restricted ground truth will produce IEQs with better intersection with the EQs.
+This is counter-intuitive because we expected that the restricted ground truth to produce IEQs with better intersection with the EQs.